gregcdjm/Group_Poject_C_Printf_Hoberton_School/README.md

 ## What is printf? ##

-Printf is to do formatted printing in the C language.
+Printf is to do formatted printing in the C language.<br>This function is used to print something in the console.
+This function is a integer type function which means this function returns an integer to the caller function.
+Printf() returns the number of characters it has printed in the console.

 > What is this project for?

-:couple:This is the 1st group project and means to complete the task together!! :couple::couple::couple:
+:couple:This is the 1st group project and means to complete the task together!! :couple:

-## Description ##
+## :open_book: Description ##
-A formatted output conversion C program completed .
+Understanding the internal structure of the printf function will deepen your understanding of the C language and reveal the essence of computers.<br>
-The program is a recreation of the C standard library function printf from scratch.
+The program is a recreation of the C standard library function printf from scratch.<br>
+Through this program we will learn the process of outputting the string given as an argument.<br>
+We can also find out the reason why the output fails, and the return value after the failure.

-## How to use? ##
+## :hammer_and_wrench: How to use? ##
 To use the _printf compile all `.c` files in the repository and include the header `main.h`.

 Example main.c: